 Day 1 – San Pedro, Ambergris Caye

-Fly into Belize City then take the fifteen minute flight (or hour and a half water taxi for half the price) to the largest island, Ambergris Caye, and its only city of San Pedro.
+Begin your 7 day Belize itinerary by flying into Belize City then taking the fifteen minute flight (or hour and a half water taxi for half the price) to the largest island, Ambergris Caye and its only city of San Pedro.
 This is the most developed of Belize islands where several luxury resorts can be found, as well as a good amount to do when compared to other Belize cayes.
 On day 1, rent a golf cart and explore the island.
 Golf carts will be your best mode of transportation during your time in Belize and are a fun way to get around.
 The following are some things you shouldn’t miss when on this island.

 Top Things to do in San Pedro, Belize:

 Visit Secret Beach: This popular and not-so-secret-anymore beach is a beautiful place to spend the day relaxing in the pristine Caribbean waters.
 At Secret Beach you will find in-the-water tables so you can sip icy cold drinks without ever leaving the ocean.
 Several bars and restaurants can also be found in the area, making it a perfect place to stay all afternoon.

 Play the Chicken Drop: This hilarious tourist attraction occurs every Thursday night at the beach bar Wahoo’s, where a seemingly happy and well-fed live chicken essentially plays bingo on a giant board, and whoever’s number the chicken poops on wins money.